What happens during a treatment session?

 Patients are often nervous their first time getting acupuncture, thinking that the needles will feel like getting a shot or having blood

 drawn.
 This is not the case!
 The needles are disposable and as thin as a human hair.
 Many times people say that they can barely

 feel them.
-Acupuncture can release the body’s own natural painkillers, and can cause the patient to enter into a very relaxed
+Acupuncture can release the body’s own natural painkillers which causes the patient to enter into a deeply relaxed

 What is the difference between a licensed acupuncturist and a doctor of acupuncture and oriental medicine?

-comprehensive study in alternative and integrative medicine, clinical training and have completed a dissertation.
+comprehensive study in alternative and integrative medicine, clinical training, medical research and have completed a dissertation.

 That will be determined after you have been evaluated.
 Acupuncture needs to be performed regularly and the formulas should be

 taken according to instruction.
 This will cut down on treatment time in the long run.
 Once you have reached your desired results, you